apache/couchdb/share/doc/src/couchapp/views/collation.rst

     }
   }

 CouchDB allows arbitrary JSON structures to be used as keys.
-You can use complex keys for fine-grained control over sorting and grouping.
+You can use JSON arrays as keys for fine-grained control over sorting and grouping.

 Examples
 ========